machoganzi/machoganzi.github.io/content/en/dongari/zoozoochong/index.md

 ---
-title: "주주총회"
+title: "General Meeting of Shareholders"
-summary: "칵테일 문화를 탐구하고 즐기는 동아리"
+summary: "A club for exploring and enjoying cocktail culture"
 date: 2024-03-01

 image: